Brother's Keeper (Heroes)

-"Brother's Keeper" is the ninth episode of the fourth season of the NBC superhero drama series Heroes and sixty-eighth episode overall.
+"Brother's Keeper" is the tenth episode of the fourth season of the NBC superhero drama series Heroes and sixty-eighth episode overall.
 The episode aired on November 16, 2009.

 Plot

 Tracy Strauss finds herself losing control of her powers, so she heads to Noah Bennet's apartment where Claire Bennet finds her.
 Tracy reveals what has been happening to her, so Claire tries to help, only to have Tracy inadvertently freeze her.
 However, Claire regenerates and they begin talking about how the problem must be psychological and they remark on the difficulty in making friends in the normal world.
 Tracy tells Claire about her meeting with Samuel Sullivan at the carnival; Claire reveals she's met Samuel as well, and surprisingly encourages her to go there.
 Later, Tracy contacts Samuel, who is pleased to hear she wishes to join him.
 Samuel then begins telling her how her powers can be of use to him.